swcarpentry/git-novice/07-github.md

 > ## The '-u' Flag {.callout}
 >
 > You may see a `-u` option used with `git push` in some documentation.
-> It is related to concepts we cover in our intermediate lesson,
+> This is a more advanced concept that
-> and can safely be ignored for now.
+> can safely be ignored for now.

 We can pull changes from the remote repository to the local one as well: